FabioRovai/protein-structure-into-sound/README.md

 <h1>Step 2:</h1> Choose your PDB file directly from RCSB PDB

-<h1>Step 3:</h1> Calculate Convex hull, Max Width or farthest distance from the centre
+<h1>Step 3:</h1> Calculate Convex hull, Max Width or Farthest Distance from the centre

 <h1>Step 4:</h1> Calculate Volume of Convex Hull, Farthest Distance using Rotating Calipers and Calculate the number of positive and negative points on each axis